Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts, flour painting.

-This pigment is powder.
-For use in Artistic painting, it should be finely ground in a mortar before mixing with the binder.
+This pigment is in powder.
+For use in artistic paint, it should be finely ground in a mortar before mixing it with the binder.

-Flaxseed oil : Dilute the powder in a little turpentine before adding it to the linseed oil.
+Linseed oil : dilute the powder in some turpentine oil before adding it to linseed oil.

-water-based paint /lime paste : dilute the pigment in a little water to make it liquid before adding it to the paint.
+Paint with water/lime paste : dilute the pigment in some water to make it liquid before incorporating it into the paint.

-lime powder/cement/plaster : incorporate the pigment directly, then mix in order to stain all of your binder.
+Lime powder/cement/plaster : directly incorporate the pigment (up to 10% based on the weight of the binder), then mix in order to stain all of your binder.

-recommended dosage : The maximum dosage is 10% relative to the binder used.
-Above 10%, it is recommended to incorporate fixers and adjuvants (use lime).
+Maximum dosage : The maximum dosage is 10% compared to the binder used.
+Above 10% it is recommended to incorporate fixators and adjuvant (lime use).

 It can easily be associated with neutral tones - black, grey and white - but also, more subtly, with taupe, khaki green or dark chocolate.

-We use recyclable PET jars, disposable, clean in the yellow bins and glass jar, that you can clean and sterilize for other uses, even food.
+We use recyclable PET jars, to throw away, cleaned, in the yellow bins ; and glass jar that you can clean and sterilize for other uses even food.